Coronavirus: The Sci-Fi/Fantasy Conventions Canceled So Far

 All previously scheduled program will be removed.
 This includes the panels, parties, signings, and special events.
 Some authors who are local to the area or who have not been able to change their plans due to previously scheduled events will still be in attendance to either give out pre ordered books and/or conduct meet and greets.
 As soon as we have that information for you, we will share that.
 The digital side of ApollyCon 2020 will still proceed forward.
 This includes shipping/packing of Titan/ApollyCon/1001 Dark Nights/Brunch bags for those who are unable to attend due to a health risk and schedule modification, and processing of the Virtual Signing with staff on site.

-A major comic convention, FanExpo Dallas has not indicated that it is canceling this year.
-At least one high-profile guest, Rupert Grint, has canceled their attendance, however.
+A major comic convention, FanExpo Dallas announced that it is being postponed until June 19th-21st.

 Postponed: Montclair Literary Festival, March 25th-29th

-Note: Update: the convention announced that has been rescheduled for August 21st-23rd.